Samyakkumar/Tetris-15112/README.md

 # Tetris-15112
-In collaboration with the great Aashai Avadhani
+In collaboration with Aashai Avadhani